 ACG Publications journals use iThenticate � software to check the originality of submitted manuscripts for plagiarism.
 If a duplication is detected by the editorial office and reviewers, the manuscript will directly be rejected.
 If the authors use the same sentences of their or another author's previous work with citation without quotation mark, it will still be considered as self-plagiarism and plagiarism,respectively.
 Organic Communication has the right of removing any article published in OC, and banning the authors submitting their studies in future if any ethical violation is identified.

 It is a condition of publication that authors vest or license copyright in their articles, including abstracts, in ACG Publications.
 This enables us to ensure full copyright protection and to disseminate the article, and the Journal, to the widest possible readership in electronic formats as appropriate.
 Authors must accept the articles published in the journal for free all around the world.
 To read and download published papers is free for scientific purposes.

 Supplementary materials could be sent together with manuscript submission such as spectra, video, Picture etc.

 Organic Communications (OC) is an OPEN ACCESS journal, having a primary aim of allowing the researchers to have free access to a broader scope of scientific articles.
 In this context, it provides the authors with affordable open access publishing opportunities across the world.

-The proof corrections must be done carefully by authors.
-When proof corrections returned to Journal further corrections are not allowed.
+The proof corrections must be done carefully by the authors.
+When proof corrections are returned to Journal further corrections are not allowed.

 Erratum or Publisher Correction.
 Notification of an important error made by the journal that affects the publication record or the scientific integrity of the paper, or the reputation of the authors or of the journal.